ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 ```

 ### Custom log out link
-A custom log out link is available in your site `Navigation` configuration.
+A custom log out link is available to add to your site `Navigation` configuration.
 This link terminates the user's session and redirects to the site login form, but does not display the admin backend login form.

 ## Module configuration

-There is no module-specific configuration.
+To configure global options for this module, navigate to the Modules panel and click the `Configure` button facing the RestrictedSites module.

+* Use custom user validation email: If this option is enabled, activation emails sent upon user creation will refer and contain a link to the default site instead of the admin dashboard.

 ## Known issues